kitian616/jekyll-TeXt-theme/case-study.md

-#### 3.1.5 Trade-offs: runs rotation
+#### 3.1.7 Challenge: runs rotation

 With monitoring, there is an ever-increasing amount of data related to runs.
 Thus, we decided to limit the number of runs (on a per-monitor basis).
-We implemented a rows rotation mechanism (similar to log [ENSURE CORRECT CITATION NUMBER] rotations [[4]](https://en.wikipedia.org/wiki/Log_rotation)) to our Runs table to ensure that the table did not keep growing infinitely.
+We implemented a rows rotation mechanism (similar to log [ENSURE CORRECT CITATION NUMBER] rotations [[4]](https://en.wikipedia.org/wiki/Log_rotation)) to our runs table to ensure that the table did not keep growing infinitely.
 We implemented a stored procedure that runs once weekly and reduces the amount of runs by deleting all runs except the 100 most current for each monitor.

 A stored procedure [ENSURE CORRECT CITATION NUMBER] [[5]](https://www.postgresql.org/docs/current/xproc.html) is a feature available in many RDBMS and is a grouping of SQL statements.
 Stored procedures have names used to call them and execute the group of statements, similar in function to a batch script.
 An additional job queue (called the **maintenance queue**) was created with pg-boss, and the stored procedure is scheduled using a deferred job to be processed at the time mentioned.